spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 ``cube_pa``
   The position angle of the IFU cube in decimal degrees (E from N).

-``nspax_xi``
+``nspax_x``
-  The odd integer number of spaxels to use in the xi dimension of the tangent plane.
+  The odd integer number of spaxels to use in the x dimension of the tangent plane.

-``nspax_eta``
+``nspax_y``
-  The odd integer number of spaxels to use in the eta dimension of the tangent plane.
+  The odd integer number of spaxels to use in the y dimension of the tangent plane.

 ``coord_system [string]``
   The default IFU cubes are built on the ra-dec coordinate system (``coord_system=skyalign``).
 In these cubes north is up